Historic walled gardens open for the season

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-One of Europe’s largest walled gardens is set to open its doors to visitors for the first time over the August Bank Holiday weekend.
+One of Europe’s largest walled gardens is set to open its doors to visitors to Croome throughout 2015 after popular open days last year.

 The privately owned historic gardens are a key part of Croome’s landscape designed by ‘Capability’ Brown.
 Although the rest of the parkland is now owned and managed by the National Trust and is open to visitors, the walled garden is owned by Chris and Karen Cronin who acquired it separately and rescued it from ruin nearly 15 years ago.

 They have restored many of the buildings and large greenhouses with great care and attention and much more work is still to be carried out.
-The Cronins have been working with the National Trust to finally open the 18th century walled gardens to visitors over the three days of the upcoming August bank holiday.
+The Cronins have been working with the National Trust to open the 18th century walled gardens to visitors on 31 days from April to September this year.

-“To finally open the walled garden to the public so much this year is another huge milestone for us and the whole family is really excited by the prospect” said Chris Cronin, who with his wife, has self-funded the garden’s dramatic rescue from dereliction to delight.
+“To open the walled garden to the public so much this year is another huge milestone for us and the whole family is really excited” said Chris Cronin, who with his wife, has self-funded the garden’s dramatic rescue from dereliction to delight.
 “We bought most of the original garden and its attached cottage in 1999 after we fell in love with it.
 We both saw a massive potential for the place even though it was overgrown and completely uninhabitable.

-“The walled garden has always been hidden behind closed doors due to its secluded setting, even though it’s right next to Croome Court” he continued, “but we’re now ready to open the gardens to visitors for three days over the bank holiday weekend and we’re looking forward to finally welcoming people inside.”
+“The walled garden has always been hidden behind closed doors due to its secluded setting, even though it’s right next to Croome Court” he continued, “but we’re now ready to open the gardens to visitors for many more days this year and we’re looking forward to welcoming even more people inside.”

 The gardens can only be accessed through Croome’s National Trust visitor centre where admission tickets can be purchased.
-Walled Garden entry will cost £5 for an adult and £2.50 for children in addition to showing your National Trust membership card or purchasing a parkland admission if you would like to venture around the National Trust park and lakeside if you're not a member.
+Walled Garden entry will cost £5 for an adult and £2.50 for children.
+Please show your National Trust membership card or purchase a parkland admission if you would like to venture around the National Trust park and lakeside if you're not a member.
 Dogs can't enter the walled garden put tether hooks will be provided outside the entrance gate.